Why is this medication prescribed?

 Antibiotics such as daptomycin injection will not work for treating colds, flu, or other viral infections.
 Using antibiotics when they are not needed increases your risk of getting an infection later that resists antibiotic treatment.

 How should this medicine be used?

 Daptomycin injection comes as a powder to be added to fluid and injected into a vein by a doctor or nurse.
+It is usually infused (injected slowly) over a period of 30 or 60 minutes.
+Daptomycin can also be injected over 2 minutes in patients 18 years or older.
 It is usually given once a day.
 The length of your treatment depends on the type of infection being treated and your response to daptomycin treatment.
 You may receive daptomycin injection in a hospital or you may administer the medication at home.
-If you are using daptomycin injection at home, use it at around the same time every day.
-Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
-Use daptomycin injection exactly as directed.
-Do not use more or less of it or use it more often than prescribed by your doctor.
+If you will be using daptomycin injection at home, your healthcare provider will show you how to infuse the medication.
+Be sure that you understand these directions, and ask your healthcare provider if you have any questions.
+Ask your healthcare provider what to do if you have any problems infusing daptomycin injection.

 You should begin to feel better during the first few days of treatment with daptomycin injection.
 If your symptoms do not improve or if they get worse, call your doctor.

 Use daptomycin injection until you finish the prescription, even if you feel better.
 If you stop using daptomycin injection too soon or skip doses, your infection may not be completely treated and the bacteria may become resistant to antibiotics.

 Other uses for this medicine

 This medication may be prescribed for other uses; ask your doctor or pharmacist for more information.

 - tell your doctor and pharmacist if you are allergic to daptomycin, any other medications, or any of the ingredients in daptomycin injection.
 Ask your pharmacist for a list of the ingredients..